 The Sixth Amendment provides no exceptions to this fundamental right to a trial by jury in all criminal cases.

-Law enforcement officers can’t influence the BAC reading of a breath-testing machine.
+Police officers can’t influence the BAC reading of a breath testing device.

 Professor Taylor explains that